Last week, we got together with the Fiber Broadband Association for an online event covering one of an ISP’s biggest pain points: technician visits.

 5. Make sure you nail the WiFi installation.

 Turnaround tech visits from WiFi installations account for almost 5% of unnecessary visits.
 The key to improving this number?
-Make sure your WiFi installations use a process that can test and optimize the WiFi experience throughout the home, not just the subscriber’s internet connection at the router.
+Make sure your WiFi installations use a process that can test and optimize WiFi diagnostics and the WiFi experience throughout the home, not just the subscriber’s internet connection at the router.
 That’s what they’ll use the most, after all.